-From 1 July 2018, government departments are required to award contracts to registered Aboriginal businesses, consistent with progressive targets increasing to 3%.
-The targets will apply to all government agencies when purchasing goods, services, community services and works.
+From 1 July 2018, government departments were required to award contracts to registered Aboriginal businesses, consistent with progressive targets increasing to 3%.
+The targets apply to all government agencies when purchasing goods, services, community services and works.
 The targets are also intended to apply to Government Trading Enterprises.

 Further guidance about engaging Aboriginal businesses for procurement officers is available at Could my purchase provide a social benefit for the WA community?

 Introduction to the policy from Hon Ben S Wyatt, LLB MSc MLA

 I am proud to introduce the Aboriginal Procurement Policy that implements one of WA Labor’s election commitments.
 The Aboriginal Procurement Policy sets mandatory targets for contracting with Aboriginal businesses and seeks to drive change in government procurement practice.

 The State Government is a major employer, capital investor, asset manager and purchaser of goods and services in Western Australia and can leverage these roles to provide opportunities for contracting with Aboriginal businesses.